 Esther Williams Swimwear is an American swimwear brand that since 1988 has been creating swimsuits and high-waisted bikinis in classic 1940s / 1950s style, for women worldwide!
 The beautiful swimwear is not only known for the name, but also for the very high quality.
 The construction and fit of the swimsuits works for all shapes and body types, because they are molded (see picture), because they cover what they need, and because the strong material really holds your shapes, so you can move freely when you swim - this also applies to the big-breasted women who are otherwise not into halterneck!

-Mondo Kaos carries the iconic swimsuit in several different colors, including polka dots, hawaii print, yellow / white gingham dice, pure sapphire blue and emerald green, as well as one of this summer's big trends: the cherry print!
+Mondo Kaos carries the iconic swimsuit in several different colors, including polka dots, hawaiian print, yellow/white gingham check, pure sapphire blue and emerald green, as well as one of this summer's biggest trends: the cherry print!